Oklahoma’s Top Court Rules That Big Corporations Can’t Set Rules for Workers’ Compensation

 Had the Supreme Court in Oklahoma not intervened, injured workers in the state would have not received necessary surgeries, and the cost of work-related injuries (especially common injuries such as burns, broken bones, and neck and spine injuries) would have been shifted to Medicare and Social Security.

 Have You Been Injured?

-If you were seriously injured due to someone’s negligence, whether at work or elsewhere, you need a personal injury advocate.
+If you were seriously injured due to someone’s negligence, whether at work or elsewhere, you need a personal injury attorney in Washington.
 The team at Brett McCandlis Brown, PLLC is here to help you in your time of need.
 We will aggressively seek compensation for your injury case and help you get back on the road to recovery.
 Schedule a free consultation now by calling us at 800-925-1875 or by filling out our online contact form.